Perth Stadium: Soccer

 On 31 May 2024, Italian clubs AC Milan and AS Roma played a friendly game at the stadium.
 The friendly was the two clubs' only game played in the Asia-Pacific region in 2024 and marked the return to Australia of AC Milan for the first time in 30 years and was AS Roma's first time in Perth since 1966.

 On 5 June 2025, the stadium hosted a 2026 FIFA World Cup qualifier against Japan, which was the Socceroos' penultimate game in this qualifying round, and crucial in securing direct qualification to the tournament.
 Australia won the game 1–0 thanks to a 90th minute winner from Aziz Behich.
 This left the Socceroos only needing to avoid defeat by fewer than 5 goals against Saudi Arabia to qualify directly to the World Cup, on the final match day.

-On 8 February 2026, the stadium will reportedly host a regular season Serie A game between AC Milan and Como 1907 due to scheduling constraints with stadium San Siro hosting the 2026 Winter Olympics opening ceremony around the same time, making this the first major European league regular season game to be played overseas.
+A regular season Serie A game between AC Milan and Como 1907 was slated to be held at the stadium on 8 February 2026, due to scheduling constraints with stadium San Siro hosting the 2026 Winter Olympics opening ceremony around the same time; however the match was cancelled in December 2025 due to "unacceptable conditions" imposed by the Asian Football Confederation.
+If it had proceeded, it would have been the first major European league regular season game to be played overseas.

-In March 2026, the 2026 AFC Women's Asian Cup opening ceremony and first group stage match between The Matildas and Philippines will be held at the stadium, along with one semi-final match.
+On 1 March 2026, the 2026 AFC Women's Asian Cup opening ceremony and first group stage match between The Matildas and Philippines was held at the stadium, drawing 44,379 spectators.
+The stadium also hosted a semi-final match between The Matildas and China PR on 17 March 2026, drawing 35,170 spectators.